Red Pulse Phoenix (PHX) Price Reaches $0.0030 on Major Exchanges

-Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the dollar during the one day period ending at 13:00 PM E.T. on March 15th.
-In the last seven days, Red Pulse Phoenix has traded 7.1% higher against the dollar.
-Red Pulse Phoenix has a total market capitalization of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last day.
-One Red Pulse Phoenix token can currently be bought for about $0.0030 or 0.00000019 BTC on popular exchanges.
+Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the dollar during the 1 day period ending at 15:00 PM E.T. on March 19th.
+Red Pulse Phoenix has a total market capitalization of $2.46 million and $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last 24 hours.
+During the last seven days, Red Pulse Phoenix has traded up 7.1% against the dollar.
+One Red Pulse Phoenix token can currently be purchased for $0.0030 or 0.00000019 BTC on major cryptocurrency exchanges.

 - Wowbit (WWB) traded up 16.1% against the dollar and now trades at $0.0339 or 0.00000091 BTC.